No one therapy is superior. With hypno-psychotherapy you can have the best of all worlds.

 There are several hundred different forms of psychotherapy in this country.
 All of them have different beliefs, different ways of working, different theories as to how people come to experience emotional difficulties.

 In each of these therapies there will be some who believe that their way is the best way, the only way.
 These people will criticise and condemn each and every other therapy as being inferior.
+I’ve met plenty of such people on training courses, on facebook groups and elsewhere.

 Perhaps all therapies have something to offer